Hermits and Termits: History

 In 1826, the house and lands were bought by the Edinburgh and Dalkeith Railway and the Scotts vacated the building soon after.
 The railway company used Hermits and Termits as offices then as a station master's house.
 The railway's main cargo was coal and Hermits and Termits was soon enclosed by the boundary wall of the coalyard.
 In this period, it became known as "Coalyard House".
 It continued in use as railway accommodation until 1968, when the St Leonard's rail depot closed.
 In the same year, its last railway tenant, a retired engine-driver, died.

 In 1970, the City of Edinburgh Council purchased Hermits and Termits and its surrounding lands as the site for an interchange in a proposed diversion of the A1, which would take the road through the west side of Holyrood Park.
 At this point, the demolition of the house seemed, in David J. Black's words, "a foregone conclusion".
 A campaign, led by Moultrie Kelsall, David Black, Denis Mollison, and the Cockburn Association prevented the house's demolition.
 The house was protected as a Category B listed building in 1974.
 In this period, the house was falling into dereliction.
-Its chimenys shortened in 1972 and its windows were later bricked up; it became the target of vandalism and metal theft.
+Its chimneys shortened in 1972 and its windows were later bricked up; it became the target of vandalism and metal theft.

 In 1980, Lothian Regional Council declared the highway plan redundant.
 The house was put on the market, asking for both proposals and offers and Benjamin Tindall was successful in both.
 Charles McKean describes this as an "act of faith when St Leonard's was still derelict".
 After the restoration, the house became the office of Tindall's architectural practice before returning to use as a private residence.